By Lauren Bowerman

 One of the most beautiful things about the psalms is how real the psalmist is with God.
 He voices doubts and fears to the Lord, all the while beseeching his heart to hope in the Lord.
 Sometimes as believers, we fear that our doubts and our grief might distance us from the Lord.
 We are afraid that the Lord will be disappointed with us because of our wavering or our despondency.

-But, child of God, lean in and listen to this graceful truth: fear is not contrary to faith and lament is not contrary to praise.
+But, child of God, lean in and listen to this graceful truth: the beautiful truth is that fear is not contrary to faith, and lament is not contrary to praise.
 Praise does not have to be glad and joyful.
 Your worship can be sorrowful and desperate and beseeching and still be beautiful worship to the Lord.
 In this psalm, David is worshiping the Lord by clinging to Him with everything he has.
 He is still in the depths of the valley when he begs his soul to “hope in God, for I shall again praise Him, my salvation and my God.”